Your Heart Matters

 Heart Matters Medical Centre provides treatment for heart patients and also apparently healthy individuals who wish to optimise their cardiac health.
 Our goal is to reduce the risk of cardiovascular diseases and sudden cardiac death through appropriate cardiac health screening and treatment.
 Those who have proven heart disease can benefit from assessment utilising our advanced cardiac equipment and treatment with state-of-the-art therapies, including evidence based medication and angioplasty when needed.

 The following cardiac services are available in our practice.
-Do not hesitate to reach out to us to find out more about our cardiac services
+Do not hesitate to reach out to us to find out more about our cardiac services and treatments.

-12-lead Electrocardiogram (ECG)
+12-Lead Electrocardiogram (ECG)

 12-lead Electrocardiogram (ECG) Electrocardiography (ECG or EKG) is a test that captures the electrical activity of the heart, externally, at a point of time and is recorded by electrodes placed on the skin.
 By placing the electrodes at specific locations on the body (chest, arms, and legs), a graphic representation of the electrical activity can be obtained.
 The ECG is essential for the diagnosis and management of abnormal cardiac rhythms.